magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_meditation.md

 and pampered your defilements, but now you must know your defilements and not allow them to come and bother you.

-The next constituent of practice is moral restraint ().
+The next constituent of practice is moral restraint (sīla).
 Sīla watches over and nurtures the practice in the same way as parents look after their children.
 Maintaining moral restraint means not only to avoid harming others but also to help and encourage them.
 At the very least